SankethBK/diaryvault/README.md

 DiaryVault is designed to work fully offline (internet connection is required during signup)

 **Signup:** We only support username + password during signup.
 After a successful signup, the data is stored in firebase and then in local SQFlite table named *Users*.

-**Login:** We support *username+password* and *fingerprint* login (if enabled).
+**Login:** We support *username + password* and *fingerprint* login (if enabled).
-1. When a *username+password* login is attempted first its validated with data stored with *Users* table, if success user is logged in.
+1. When a *username + password* login is attempted, it first gets validated with data stored in *Users* table.
+On success, user is logged in.
-2. If there is password mismatch in local *Users table* firebase login would be attempted (because there is a possibility that password was changed from some other device and local data is stale).
+2. If there is password mismatch in local *Users* table, firebase login would be attempted (because there is a possibility that password was changed from some other device and local data is stale).
 If firebase login is successful, data in local *Users* table is updated and user would be logged in.
 3. Fingerprint login is disabled by default, it can be enabled in app settings.
-We store the id of last loggedin user in *shared preferences*.
+We store the id of last logged in user in *shared preferences*.
 If fingerprint login is attempted and successful, user with *lastLoggedInUserId* would be logged in.

 **Login as Guest:** Guest login will allow users to use the app without creating account. *lastLoggedInUserId* will be hardcoded to *guest_user_id* to distinguish guest user from an actual user.
 Set of functionality will be limited for guest user, as some features require user account to work.